hsp-iit/mask-ukf/README.md

 ## Citing MaskUKF

-If you find the MaskUKF code useful, please consider citing:
+If you find the MaskUKF code useful, please consider citing the associated publication:

 ```bibtex
 @ARTICLE{10.3389/frobt.2021.594583,